 Unemployment rate: 6.1%

 Popular industries: Welcome to Silicon Valley!
-Top employers include major space and defense contractors Lockheed Martin and Northrop Grumman; tech giants Apple, NetApp, Yahoo! and LinkedIn, and IT/networking/hardware companies Juniper Networks, Hewlett Packard and Applied Materials.
+The most noteworthy employers include major space and defense contractors Lockheed Martin and Northrop Grumman.
+Unsurprisingly, other top employers include tech giants Apple, NetApp, and Yahoo!
+Finally, LinkedIn, and IT/networking/hardware companies Juniper Networks, Hewlett Packard and Applied Materials provide jobs for thousands.

 Attractions: Attractions?
-You’re here to work.
-If you do get a chance to pull yourself away from your screen, Las Palmas Park is nice, the Sunnyvale Farmers Market provides farm-to-table goodness, the Socialight has a diverse menu, falafel restaurants are ample and you can dance away your workday torpor off at OPAL.
-San Francisco is just an hour towards the coast if you want to take a ride.
+Actually, people move here to work.
+Nevertheless, if you do get a chance to pull yourself away from your screen, Las Palmas Park is nice, and the Sunnyvale Farmers Market provides farm-to-table goodness.
+The Socialight has a diverse menu, falafel restaurants are ample, and you can dance away your workday torpor off at OPAL.
+Also, San Francisco is just an hour towards the coast if you want to take a ride.
 But seriously, you should get back to work.

-We want to hear about your experiences moving to a new city, buying a home or creating a plan for the future.
-Let’s get the conversation going in the Comments section below or tweet us @UncleBobStorage.
+We want to hear about your experiences moving to a new city at a young age, even if that experience wasn’t a positive one.
+Do you agree with our list of the best places to live in your 20s?
+Then let’s get the conversation going in the Comments section below or tweet us @LifeStorage.